 As regards the air quality domestic heating and transport are the main air pollutants with particulate matter (PM).
-PM{10} and $PM{2.5}$ are the most problematic pollutants affecting human health.
-As per the National Air Quality Management Programme (NAQMP 2018-2024), the main source of emissions of primary PM{10} in all municipalities is domestic heating using inefficient stoves and solid fuel (wood/coal) boilers, which are estimated to represent 85% of PM{10} emissions.
+PM10 and PM{2.5} are the most problematic pollutants affecting human health.
+As per the National Air Quality Management Programme (NAQMP 2018-2024), the main source of emissions of primary PM10 in all municipalities is domestic heating using inefficient stoves and solid fuel (wood/coal) boilers, which are estimated to represent 85% of PM10 emissions.
 Despite the significant investments in 2014-2020 programming period (over EUR 300 mln.), upscaling is needed to overcome the poor air quality problems considering also the relatively low standard of living, traditions in people's behaviour and attitude related to heating and private transport, etc.

-The National Air Pollution Control Programme (NAPCP 2020-2030), developed under OPE 2014-2020, outlines the policies and measures that provide an opportunity to achieve the national obligations for emission reduction for 2020-2029 and 2030.
-These commitments are related to the annual common anthropogenic emissions of: sulphur dioxide (SO2), nitrogen oxides (NOx), nonmethane volatile organic compounds, ammonia (NH3) and PM{2.5}, compared to the emissions in the basic year 2005, according to Directive (EU) 2016/2284 requirements.
+The National Air Pollution Control Programme 2020-2030 outlines the policies and measures that provide an opportunity to achieve the national obligations for emission reduction for 2020-2029 and 2030.
+These commitments are related to the annual common anthropogenic emissions of:

+sulphur dioxide (SO2), nitrogen oxides (NOx), non-methane volatile organic compounds, ammonia (NH3) and PM{2.5}, compared to the emissions in the basic year 2005, according to Directive (EU) 2016/2284 requirements.
 Regarding NAPCP 75% reduction in PM{2.5} emissions between 2016 and 2030 is expected, from 31.9 to 7.8 ktoe/year.
 The contribution of PE 2021-2027 to this goal is 1 ktoe.

-The NAQMP 2018-2024, developed by the World Bank team with OPE 2014-2020 support, sets a complex of measures to contribute to achieve the PM standards according to the legislation, not later than 2024.
-The proposed measures are related to reducing the primary PM10 emissions of certain sources with main focus on domestic heating on solid fuel.
+The NAQMP 2018-2024 sets a complex of measures to contribute to achieve the PM standards according to Directive 2008/50/EC, not later than 2024.
+The proposed measures are related to reducing the primary PM{10} emissions of certain sources with main focus on domestic heating on solid fuel.
 Replacing solid fuel stoves/boilers with alternative heating options will contribute to reduction of the harmful emissions, which will lead to significant benefits to human health.
 A positive effect will also have the contribution to both households' resource and energy efficiency.
-One of the lessons learnt in 2014-2020 shows that the two-stage projects lead to excessive delays in the real replacement of heating appliances.
-The preparatory process was justified by the lack of experience and the need to prepare the main activity in a good quality.
-There were difficulties in collecting applications from citizens due to the insufficient awareness of the target group that investing in clean air is an investment in the health of their families and society as a whole.
-The need to submit applications for participation requires the final beneficiary to make an informed choice of the most appropriate heating alternative.
-In order to address these difficulties, in 2021-2027 technical support will be provided to form teams that will consult citizens and assist them in the selection.
 Experience has shown that timely, pro-active, direct communication with the citizens is key to the effective implementation of projects.
-Funding will be provided for targeted regional information campaigns, taking into account the regional specifics, as well as for a broad national campaign focused on the announcement of the opportunities for free replacement of heating appliances, including the presentation of households that already use environmentally friendly heating supported by EU Funds.
+Funding will be provided for targeted regional information campaigns, taking into account the regional specifics, as well as for a broad national campaign on the announcement of the opportunities for free replacement of heating appliances.
 To reduce the risk of exacerbating energy poverty the households that receive social aid for heating will be supported with photovoltaic instalations (incl. batteries) under a condition that the new heating alternative is an air-to-air heat pump.
 This will have also contribution to the European Green Deal objectives with regard to the promotion of RES and to the decarbonization, in addition to the decommissioning of coal heaters.